ChrisG-Mesh/client-app-google-ext/README.md

 ## Getting Started

-To get a local copy of the project up and running, follow these steps.
+To get a local copy of the Google Extension, follow these steps.

 ### Prerequisites